guitarsenall/FitFiles/README.md

 -   **Interval Laps.** This analysis detects laps with average powers above the aerobic threshold for tabulation.
 It completes with a time-averaged power sum so that you can know, for example, how many total minutes you spent in zone 4.
 -   **Heartrate zone analysis.** This analysis calculates calories from heartrate and provides a heartrate-zone histogram (both text and plot).
 -   **Heartrate simulation from power.** This analysis uses a first-order dynamic model that computes heartrate from power.
 Its primary use is to determine heartrate offset ("is it high or low or normal?") and cardiac drift for an arbitrary workout--that is, the workout does not have to be structured; even races can be analyzed.
 Cardiac drift is modeled as proportional to fatigue in BPM/TSS.
+-   **Force Analysis.** This analysis plots histograms contain work (in kilojoules) as a function of pedal force and cadence.
+One plot is a one-way histogram of pedal force only which is useful for checking the amount of high-force work done in a hill repeat (like counting weight and reps when lifting weights).
+The second plot is a two-way histogram of pedal force on the X-axis (identical to the first plot) and cadence on the Y axis with power contour lines drawn.
+This is useful for learning the force-cadence-power conditions in which the most work is done in an arbitrary ride (e.g., fast-RPM VO2max intervals).

 ##  How to launch using the batch file